floalzaix/accounts/structure.md

 ---

-2. The futur possible upgrades
+2. The futur possible upgrades and v2 v3 ...

     * [ ] To be able to add an account from an Excel container